Rostam and Sohrab (opera)

 Rostam and Sohrab is an opera by Loris Tjeknavorian.
 It is based on the story Rostam and Sohrab in the epic Shahnameh.
 Its composition took 25 years.
 In 1963, Carl Orff granted Loris Tjeknavorian a scholarship which allowed him to reside in Salzburg and to complete his opera in Austria.

-Iranian director Behrouz Gharibpour brought Rostam and Sohrab to the stage as a puppet show in October 2006.
-It was first puppet show in Iran to feature the tale.
-The show involves 100 marionettes and 15 puppeteers and it was first performed in Tehran's Ferdowsi Hall in 2005.
+This work is regarded as the first opera composed within Iran that systematically incorporates the melodic and rhythmic characteristics of Iranian folk, religious, and professional music traditions.
+Rather than directly borrowing existing material, the composer developed the work within the framework of “ethnomusical thinking.”

+Creation and Performance History

+1963: Received funding from Carl Orff at the Mozarteum and completed the first draft of the opera in Salzburg.

+2000: According to the Armenian News Agency, during the Armenian National Philharmonic's visit to Iran, Tjeknavorian performed “Rostam and Sohrab” at Tehran's Vahdat Hall, conducting the work himself.